 Please take a few minutes to help us serve you better.
 Only with your cooperation can we ensure you are contacted in a timely manner should the need arise.
 Your information will be used solely to contact you regarding your water, and will not be shared with anyone for any other purpose whatsoever.
-Please submit the form included, visit www.npwa.org/Public-Notification-Contact or call NPWA's Community Relations Coordinator at 215-855-3617.
+Please submit the form included, visit npwa.org/Public-Notification-Contact or call 215-855-3617.